justinleetyler/justinleetyler.github.io/catalog.md

 ### &nbsp;
 Blunt, James. -- Back to Bedlam. -- Computer data. -- West Hollywood, Calif.: Custard Records, 2005. -- on 1 external hard drive. -- System requirements: USB drive; MP3 file reader. -- Title from Compact Disc. -- DDC 781.65.

-### &nbsp;
+### 0360
-Book of common prayer according to the use of King's Chapel. -- Computer data. -- [S.n.], 1918. -- on 1 external hard drive. -- System requirements: PDF file reader, USB drive. -- Title from title page. -- Filename: 360.pdf. -- DDC 289.1.
+Book of common prayer according to the use of King's Chapel. -- Computer data. -- [S.n.], 1918. -- on 1 external hard drive. -- System requirements: PDF file reader, USB drive. -- Title from title page. -- Filename: 0360.pdf. -- DDC 289.1.

-### &nbsp;
+### 3362
 The Book of Common Prayer and administration of the sacraments and other rites and ceremonies of the church, together with the Psalter or Psalms of David : according to the use of The Episcopal Church. -- Computer data (1 file). -- Church Publishing, [2007?] -- on 1 external hard drive. -- System requirements: USB drive, PDF file reader. -- Title from title page. -- Filename: 3362. -- DDC 264.

-### &nbsp;
-Book Collection: Nonfiction. -- Computer data. -- [S.l.] : Ebsco Industries, Inc., c2012- -- Title supplied by cataloger. -- Mode of Access: World Wide Web ( http://search.ebscohost.com/login.aspx?authtype=ip,cpid&custid=mip&group=main ). -- Restricted to patrons of Ipswich Public Library. -- DBID 3018.

 ### &nbsp;
 Bosgoed, Reed. -- The purging. -- Computer data (1 file). -- R. B., 2013. -- on ASUS transformer tablet. -- System requirements: Kindle app. -- Title from title page.
 ASIN B00DQCP1J4. -- DDC 813.